 5. Attention (poor attention)

 You did it!
 You finished the first day of your daily Bullet Psych readings.
 I hope you found it helpful.
 Please provide specific feedback if you feel that the readings can be improved, but remember that we are just scratching the surface.
 We are starting out very basic, but each day will build and more advanced learners will find the coming lessons useful as well.
-Tomorrow will be an overview of the various diagnoses on the psychotic spectrum and then after that we will dig a bit deeper and provide some clinical pearls when it comes to assessment and clinical interviews with patients suffering from psychosis.
+Next lesson will be an overview of the various diagnoses on the psychotic spectrum and then after that we will dig a bit deeper and provide some clinical pearls when it comes to assessment and clinical interviews with patients suffering from psychosis.

 Remember that these daily readings are free and if you want to support the website please consider using our links to purchase psych materials that you already had plans to buy.
 Thank you!
 Resources used for this lesson include pocket psychiatry and DSM-V. Bullet Psych is an Amazon Associate and we receive a small commission if you use our links for purchase of recommended resources.